kwonus/Quelle/Quelle-AVX.md

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Aaron".
 Likewise, it allows words to appear between "said" and "Miriam".

 Quelle is designed to be intuitive.
-It provides the ability to invoke Boolean logic on how term matching should be performed.
-As we saw above, the pipe symbol ( | ) can be used to invoke an OR condition [Boolean multiplication upon the terms that compose a search expression].
+It provides the ability to invoke Boolean logic for term-matching linguistic feature-matching.
+As we saw above, the pipe symbol ( | ) can be used to invoke an *OR* condition In effect, this invokes Boolean multiplication on the terms and features that compose the expression.

-The ampersand symbol can similarly be used to represent AND conditions upon terms.
-Perhaps there are instances of "run" being used as a noun; we might issue this command:
+The ampersand symbol can similarly be used to represent *AND* conditions upon terms.
+As an example. the English language contains words that can sometimes as a noun , and other times as a noun or other part-of-speech.
+To determine if the bible text contains the word "part" where it is used as a verb, we can issue this command:

-"run&/noun/"

-If the corpus is marked for part-of-speech, this search would return only matching phrases where the word run was labelled as a noun.
+"part&/noun/"

+The SDK, provided by Digital-AV, has marked each word of the bible text for part-of-speech.
+With Quelle's rich syntax, make this type of search easy and intuitive.

-Of course, part-of-speech expressions can also be used independent of the an AND condition, as follows:
+Of course, part-of-speech expressions can also be used independently of the an AND condition, as follows:

 span = 6 + "/noun/ ... home"

-This would find phrases where a noun appeared within a span of six words, preceding the word "home"
+That search would find phrases where a noun appeared within a span of six words, preceding the word "home"

 **Another SEARCH Example:**

 Consider a query for all passages that contain a word beginning with lord, but subtract phrases containing lordship.

 *span = 15 + "Lord\* -- Lordship

+**Valid statement syntax, but no results:**

+this&that

+/noun/ & /verb/

+Both of the statements above are valid, but will not match any results.
+Search statements attempt to match actual words in  the actual bible text.
+A bord cannot be "this" **and** "that".
+Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/.
+Contrariwise, these searches are valid, but would also return numerous matches:

+this|that

+/noun/ | /verb/

 ### VI.
 Displaying Results